icewolfz/jiMUD/docs/scripting.md

 - `client.beep()` play system beep sound
 - `client.readClipboard()` read text from clipboard, can also access from window.readClipboard()
 - `client.writeClipboard(text)` write text to clipboard, can also access from window.writeClipboard(text)
-- `client.send(text)` send text directly to the mud, telnet code IAC is escaped, note you should always try and append a new lien as most muds require it to process any text.
+- `client.send(text, echo?)` send text directly to the mud, telnet code IAC is escaped, note you should always try and append a new line as most muds require it to process any text.
+  - `text` the text to send
+  - `echo` echo text to display
 - `client.sendRaw(text)` sends raw text directly to the mud as is
 - `client.sendCommand(text)` sends a command as if sent from the command line
 - `client.sendBackground(text)` sends a command as if sent from the command line with out modifying the current command line